On Identifying Anomalies in Tor Usage with Applications in Detecting Internet Censorship: Concepts

 Principal component analysis was developed by Pearson\cite{pearson1901lines} as a means to produce tractable low-dimensional approximations of high-dimensional datasets.
 The original set of variables, which may display correlations, are transformed to a set of linearly uncorrelated variables know as \textit{principal components}.

-Principal component analysis transforms a dataset to a new coordinate system in which orthogonal axes, the \textit{principal components}, successively represent the direction of greatest variance in the data.
-The majority of the variance lies along the first coordinate axis, with the orthogonal coordinate axis that describes the next highest degree of variance being the second principal component.
-This process continues until the data is fully described by a set of principal components of equal cardinality to the original set of dimensions.
-Figure~\ref{pca-rotation} demonstrates this transformation on a simple two-dimensional dataset.

 When data displays a high degree of correlation between variables then a small number of the most significant principal components may be sufficient to describe the original data to a high degree of accuracy.
 In many practical scenarios, high dimensional data can be described using only two or three of the most significant principal components.

-Before application of principal component analysis, data is typically transformed on a per-dimension basis, to be zero-mean; and scaled to unit variance to ensure that each dimension contributes equally to the result.
 See \cite{jolliffe2002principal} for a detailed treatment of principal component analysis and the various choices and compromises to be made when applying the technique.